zackspica/zackspica.github/_posts/2018-12-16-example-content.md

 use_code: true
 ---

-Official github Cayman Theme tuto: use it to wrtie markdown files.
+Official github Cayman Theme tuto: use it to write markdown files.

 Text can be **bold**, _italic_, or ~~strikethrough~~.